 Read More about Farmer’s Market Jalapeño Peppers – One Strange Pepper

-What are Fish peppers?
+What are fish peppers?
 They seem to be growing in popularity in some American cultures, but they have a rocky and intriguing history.
-Fish peppers are a spicy pepper variety within the Capsicum annuum species.
-They are slightly hotter than a Jalapeno pepper, but much less intense than a Habanero.
-Perhaps the most fascinating thing …
+The fish pepper is a spicy chili variety within the Capsicum annuum species.
+They are slightly hotter than a jalapeño pepper, but much less intense than a habanero.
+Perhaps the most fascinating …

 Read More about We’re Lucky Fish Peppers Still Exist